FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/extras/azure-deployment/Task3.md

 ---
-title: "Task 3 - Start Kali RDP"
+title: Start Kali RDP
-weight: 30
+weight: 38
 ---

 ### ***Logging into your student environment***